smerkel/diaRamanPressure/README.md

 Purpose of the code: Create a graphical interface to evaluate hydrostatic pressure based on the Raman signal of a diamond anvil

-Copyright 2024 Idir Driche, Université de lille, France, under the supervision of Sébastien MERKEL
+Copyright 2024 Idir Driche, Université de lille, France, under the supervision of Sébastien Merkel and Julien Chantel

 This work is a part of ERC hotcores project that has received funding from the European Research Council (ERC) under the grant agreement No 101054994. https://erc-hotcores.univ-lille.fr/